MathieuNav/landing_page/README.md

-# landing_page
+# My Astronomy Landing Page!
 This is a landing page assignment for The Odin Project.
 The main goal is to practice with CSS Flexbox.
-I will need to add media queries later on.
+Note: I will need to add media queries later on.